The Meet-You-There Walk

 Content continues below ad

-First step: Think about what you’re thankful for, or make the time holy by dedicating it to a loved one or someone who’s struggling.
+First step: Think about what you’re thankful for or make the time holy by dedicating it to a loved one or someone who’s struggling.
 Solitary, mindful walking can be just as meditative as prayer.
 These are some other ways to sneak meditation into your everyday life.

 For those days when the weather is bleak, head to the gym or your spare bedroom for a treadmill walk.
 No groaning, please.
 We know how boring this activity can be to lose weight walking.
 So…

 First step: Keep a few days’ worth of clothes in your office.
 Dress in casual clothes and walking shoes, then change into your business clothes at the office.